 Tired of boring desserts?
-Brighten up the dessert table with these Easy Rainbow Vanilla Cheesecake Bars.
+Brighten up the dessert table with these easy Rainbow Cheesecake Bars.
 They have a swirl of bright tie dye colors on top making it the perfect dessert any time of year.
 It is an easy cheesecake recipe to customize for any theme or holiday by changing the colors.

 Spring has definitely arrived here in Florida.
 Flowers are blooming, and the weather has been getting warmer during the day.
 I love going to stores and seeing all the pretty plants that you can plant in your own yards.

 I have been trying to acquire a green thumb by planting more flowers and plants outside.
 Over the years I have learned to avoid the inside plants because those tend to die way too quickly on my watch.